 Sori solved the mystery by estimating the crust’s depth and density, which meant he had to find out what kind of isostasy supported Mercury’s crust.

 Determining Density and Depth

 The most natural shape for a planetary body to take is a smooth sphere, where all points on the surface are an equal distance from the planet’s core.
-Isostasy describes how mountains, valleys and hills are supported and kept from flattening into smooth plains.
+Isostasy describes how mountains, valleys, and hills are supported and kept from flattening into smooth plains.

-There are two main types isostasy: Pratt and Airy.
+There are two main types of isostasy: Pratt and Airy.
 Both focus on balancing the masses of equally sized slices of the planet.
 If the mass in one slice is much greater than the mass in a slice next to it, the planet’s mantle will ooze, shifting the crust on top of it until the masses of every slice are equal.

 Pratt isostasy states that a planet’s crust varies in density.
 A slice of the planet that contains a mountain has the same mass as a slice that contains flat land, because the crust that makes the mountain is less dense than the crust that makes flat land.
 In all points of the planet, the bottom of the crust floats evenly on the mantle.